CHI-3/docker-mysql-java/README.md

 docker-mysql-java

 ## Overview
-sample source for using mysql with java sample code: mysql-json-java
+sample source for using mysql with java sample code: 'mysql-json-java' and 'java-stream-api-like-sql'

 ## Requirement
 - Docker or Docker Toolbox